Using Liquibase MongoDB Pro with MongoDB Community and Enterprise Server

 • JSON: "runWith": "mongosh"

 Alternatively, you can use native mongosh scripts directly with Liquibase.
-The MongoDB Pro extension lets you use MongoDB's native language of JavaScript in changesets and Change Types.
+The MongoDB Pro extension lets you use MongoDB's native language of MongoDB Query Language (MQL), which you may be storing in JavaScript files, in Liquibase changesets and Change Types.
 This is possible because MongoDB Shell (mongosh) is compatible with Liquibase Pro.
 For more information, see MongoDB: Write Scripts.
 Example syntax:db.createCollection('customers');

-In a modeled changelog, you can specify mongosh code within the mongo and mongoFile Change Types.
+In a modeled changelog, you can specify mongosh (MongoDB Query Language) code within the mongo and mongoFile Change Types.
 Liquibase then implements this in your database.
-However, the actual mongosh you specify is the same as in Formatted Mongo.
+However, the actual MQL you specify is the same as in Formatted Mongo changelogs.

 If you want to use the include or includeAll tag in a root changelog, it must be an XML, YAML, or JSON file.
 The child changelogs you reference can be written in Formatted Mongo, XML, YAML, or JSON.

-All Liquibase formatted Mongo changelogs must use the file extension .JS or .js.
+All Liquibase formatted Mongo changelogs must use the file extension .JS or .js (JavaScript).
 They must also begin with a changelog header: // liquibase formatted mongodb.
 Your changesets must each specify runWith:mongosh.
 For example:

 // liquibase formatted mongodb